Ninetalesgh/dndcampaign/vault/database/spells.md

 Requires a noble title.
 Your palm flares with light as it touches a creature, [burning](conditions.md#burning) away all magical veils.
 The target must make a CHA  Save.
 On a failure, the target takes 12d8 Radiant damage and each illusory, shapechanging, or mind-affecting magic affecting it ends.
-This damage can’t reduce the target’s Hit Points below 1.
+This damage can't reduce the target's Hit Points below 1.
 - **Classes**: Bard, Cleric
 *(Source: CS)*